 An Evidence-Based Treatment

 DBT is an acronym for Dialectical Behavior Therapy, a skills-building therapeutic approach developed by Marsha Linehan, PhD. and extensively supported by efficacy studies to be effective for treating a variety of disorders and problems.
-Clarify Counseling is a Dialectical Behavior Therapy (DBT) practice for children, teens and adults based in Greenville, South Carolina.
+Clarify Counseling is a Dialectical Behavior Therapy (DBT) practice for teens and adults based in Greenville, South Carolina.

 Clients typically attend two sessions each week – one individual session addressing specific personal issues and one group session/class designed to teach and experience strategies for managing stress effectively.
-Unlike traditional process groups, which can be intense and personal, the skills classes focus on learning and intense personal discussions are discouraged to enhance the learning environment for all group members.
+Unlike traditional process groups, which can be intense and personal, the skills classes focus on learning and intense personal discussions are discouraged to enhance the learning environment for all members.

 Clients fill out a daily “diary card” tracking emotions and behaviors.
 The behaviors to be tracked are customized for each client according to their goals.